 Their take on Robert Kirkman’s The Walking Dead begins in a cop car.
 Your character, Lee Everett, is on his way to prison after being convicted of a violent crime.
-His incarceration is short-lived, however, when his escort crashes into a zombie (or ‘walker’).
+His incarceration is short-lived, however, when his escort crashes into a zombie (or ‘walker’ as those in Kirkman’s universe refer to them).
 This is a prelude of the chaos to come.
-Soon, Lee finds a little girl named Clementine alone in her treehouse, while a rabid babysitter occupies her home.
+Soon, Lee finds a little girl named Clementine alone in her treehouse, while her infected babysitter occupies her home, rabid and ready to bite.
 Her parents are in Savannah, Georgia, which – in the context of the situation – may as well be Mars.
 Lee takes Clementine under his wing and together they set off to find her parents.
 But Lee, never daring to tell Clementine this, knows his job is really just to ensure her survival.

 The Telltale Tool is one of the least versatile game tools currently working in the industry.
 Once anything even resembling a traditional game sequence takes place, you can feel the engine labouring, trying to keep itself together, like a submarine well past its depth.
 Gunplay barely has any player agency to burden it, resulting in the world’s most forgiving shooting gallery.
-If you want to miss your targets to see how the game might branch out differently, you have to try harder than you would have to succeed.
-Even then, the only consequence is a patronizing death/rebirth cycle putting you right back to where you were at the beginning of the sequence.
+If you want to miss your targets to see how the game might branch out differently, you have to try harder to fail than you would to succeed.
+Even then, the only consequence is a patronizing death/rebirth cycle putting you right back to where you were at the beginning of the sequence, somewhat undermining this game’s dedication to consequence.
 Combined with the brevity of these moments, the game is clearly telling you that it only engages in gunplay because, as a zombie game, it feels the expectations of the genre weighing it down.
 But it understands its own strengths come not from action but from narrative.

 Zombie games have always been playing catch up with Zombie films, because there is one universal truth to the genre that games never properly understood.
 That in the Zombie apocalypse, the greatest threat to your survival isn’t the zombies, it’s your fellow survivors.
-Cinema understood this from day one with Night of the Living Dead, but it’s only recently video games such as The Walking Dead and The Last of Us see the medium finally catching up.
+Cinema understood this from day one with Night of the Living Dead, but it’s with recent titles, such as The Walking Dead or The Last of Us, that see the medium finally catching up.
 In The Walking Dead, your main objective, from a gameplay perspective, is to keep the people around you on your side, and everyone on your side safe from outsiders.

 Dialogue is the main gameplay mechanic in TWD.
 Every single interaction you have with another character presents you with multiple options, each with intended and unintended consequences.
 To make an already anxious situation even more intense you are given a set amount of time to make your decision, after that the computer will make it for you.
 You might dislike the way the self-proclaimed leader of the group is handling resources, so you make your grievances heard and the next thing you know, you’re the one having to distribute the food.
 Now you know what it feels like to share five pieces of food between ten hungry people.

 Then there are the times where you have to make a life or death decision.
-Perhaps you can only save one person from a horde of zombies; maybe you want to ease the suffering of a doomed woman but doing so will alert the zombies to your presence.
+Perhaps you can only save one person from a horde of zombies; maybe you want to ease the suffering of a doomed woman by giving her a quick and painless death, but doing so will alert the zombies to your presence, so she’s forced to suffer as she’s consumed.
 Sometimes the consequences aren’t as tangible as that but they can be just as devastating.
 Simply using the wrong tone of voice can produce an expression of hurt, disappointment or, at its worst, fear from an NPC that can break your heart.
-Once I indulged in a rage-filled act of violence on a character who wronged me.
+Once I indulged in a rage-filled act of violence on a character who wronged Lee.
 I did this forgetting that Clementine was in the room.
 From then on, I always made sure I checked myself before thoughts of violence took over my compassion.

 The decision making is such a huge part of the game’s impact, it’s a shame when you find out that, like almost all games that rely on such mechanics, its illusion of agency doesn’t hold up to multiple playthroughs.
 One of the first choices I made in the game had me choose who lived and who died in a zombie attack.
 Despite mine and Lee’s best efforts, the same person dies no matter who we choose.